alexconst/alexconst.github.io/_drafts/ansible.md

 export EC2_INI_PATH="/path/to/ec2.ini"
 ```

-You may wish to edit the `ec2.ini` file to better suite your needs.
+In a real use case you may want to edit the `ec2.ini` file to better suite your needs.
 For example, you can speed up the query process by including or excluding regions of interest with the `regions` and `regions_exclude` variables.
 Or change the `cache_max_age` variable that specifies how long cache results are valid and API calls are skipped.

 To get a listing of running instances:
 ```bash